 All of these changes in the environment have many home gardeners reconsidering the benefits of landscaping with native plants.
 Plants native to the Midwest have adapted to the harshest winters, tolerate droughts, and flourish in local soils.
 Once established, they usually need less supplemental water and fertilizer, if any at all.

-And because many native plants are deep-rooted — it's the way they survive drought — they are able to store more store more carbon from the atmosphere than a short-lived plant.
+And because many native plants are deep-rooted—it's the way they survive drought—they are able to store more carbon from the atmosphere than short-lived plants.
 As part of photosynthesis, all plants absorb and store carbon.
-But long-lived and deep-rooted native plants are able to store more for longer periods of time, giving homeowners an easy but important way to help mitigate the impact of global warming.
+But long-lived and deep-rooted native plants are able to store more for longer periods of time, giving homeowners an easy but important way to help mitigate the effects of global warming.